-Our research and development expenses incurred for the year ended December 31, 2006 were expenses related primarily to the development of MelaFind®.
+Our research and development expenses incurred for the year ended December 31, 2007 were expenses related primarily to the development of MelaFind®.
 We expect to incur additional research and development expenses relating to MelaFind® prior to its commercial launch in the US and selected markets outside the US.
 These additional expenses are subject to the risks and uncertainties associated with clinical trials and the FDA regulatory review and approval process.
 As a result, these additional expenses could exceed our estimated amounts, possibly materially.

-General and administrative expenses consist primarily of salaries and related expenses, general corporate activities and costs associated with our efforts to obtain PMA approval for MelaFind® and toward development of a commercial infrastructure to market and sell MelaFind®.
-We anticipate that general and administrative expenses will increase as a result of the expected expansion of our operations, facilities and other activities associated with the planned expansion of our business, together with the additional costs associated with operating as a public company.
+General and administrative expenses consist primarily of salaries and related expenses and general corporate activities and costs associated with our efforts toward development of a commercial infrastructure to market and sell MelaFind®.
+We anticipate that general and administrative expenses will increase as a result of the expected expansion of our operations, facilities and other activities associated with the planned expansion of our business, together with the additional costs associated with the planned expansion of our business.
 We expect selling, general and administrative expenses to increase as we build our sales force and marketing capabilities to support placing MelaFind® in selected markets.

-At December 31, 2005 and December 31, 2006, we had available net operating loss carryforwards for federal income tax reporting purposes of approximately \$14.0 million and approximately \$16.6 million, respectively.
-The net operating loss carryforwards may be available to offset future taxable income expiring at various dates through the year 2026.
-The Company's ability to utilize its net operating losses may be significantly limited due to changes in the company's ownership as defined by federal income tax regulations.
+At December 31, 2007, we had available net operating loss carryforwards for federal income tax reporting purposes of approximately \$16.6 million.
+The net operating loss carryforwards may be available to offset future taxable income expiring at various dates through the year 2027.
+The Company's ability to utilize its net operating losses may be significantly limited due to changes in the Company's ownership as defined by federal income tax regulations.